 Up to five years of service credit can be purchased once a teacher has five years of teaching service in TFFR.
-Once purchased, air time will be added to the teacher’s total service and used in the Rule of 85/90 calculations and in the calculation of benefits.
+Once purchased, air time will be added to the teacher’s total service and used in the Rule of 85/90 calculation and in the calculation of benefits.

 Person(s) designated to receive a benefit payable in the event a member dies.

 An amount paid to a member in addition to regular contract salary which does not increase the member's base rate of pay, is not expected to recur or continue in future fiscal years or is not expected to be a permanent salary increase.
 A bonus is not considered eligible retirement salary and is not subject to payment of member and employer contributions.

 Bonuses include, but are not limited to, the following:

 - Recruitment or contract signing payments defined in North Dakota Century Code section 15.1-09-33.1.

 - Early retirement incentive payments, severance payments, or other payments conditioned on or made in anticipation of a member's retirement or termination.

 - Payments made to recognize or reward a member's accomplishments or service.